pre-development and acquisition financing: overview

 How does pre-development and acquisition financing increase the availability of affordable homes?

 While larger non-profit and for-profit organizations may be able to use reserves or lines of credit to pay for pre-development and acquisition expenses, these costs can be a major obstacle for smaller, community-based non-profit organizations.
 Indeed, when competing for larger properties in desirable locations, even larger non-profits and for-profits interested in building affordable homes may have difficulty marshalling the funds for acquisition in a timely and cost-competitive manner.
-By offering loans for pre-development and acquisition expenses, state and local governments can make it easier for affordable housing developers to compete for land and meet local affordable housing needs.
+By offering loans for pre-development and acquisition expenses, state and local governments can make it easier for affordable housing developers to

 Solutions in Action